Zend Framework 3 / Laminas Doctrine Authentication Module

 User roles Return to top

 All users are assigned roles, guest being the default.
 Guest users can access only limited resources such as the login page.
-Once logged in a users role takes on the role that is assigned to them, usually by an admin user and can access other areas of the application (website) not accessable to guest users.
+Once logged in a users role takes on the role that is assigned to them, usually by an admin user and can access other areas of the application (website) not accessible to guest users.
 Examples of user roles are, user, author and admin.
-User roles can also inheret permissions from their parent roles, for example if the admin role has the author role as it's parent it can access all the resources that the author can.
+User roles can also inherit permissions from their parent roles, for example if the admin role has the author role as it's parent it can access all the resources that the author can.

 To setup your user roles